Tony Banks (American football)

 Anthony Lamar Banks (born April 5, 1973) is an American former professional football player who was a quarterback for 10 seasons in the National Football League (NFL).
+He is currently the wide receivers coach for the Louisville Kings of the United Football League (UFL).
 He played college football for the Michigan State Spartans.
 Selected by the St. Louis Rams in the second round of the 1996 NFL draft, Banks also was a member of the Baltimore Ravens, Washington Redskins, and Houston Texans.
 With the Ravens, he was part of the team that won the franchise's first Super Bowl title in Super Bowl XXXV.

 Early life

 Banks attended Hoover High School in San Diego, California, and was a letterman in football, basketball, and baseball.

 College career

 Banks played right field for the Minnesota Twins' Class A team in Ft.
 Myers, Florida, before enrolling at San Diego Mesa College in San Diego.
 He played there two years before transferring to Michigan State University.

 Banks places among the all-time record holders at Michigan State.
 He ranks sixth in passing completion percentage, tenth in career passing yards, and tenth in passing touchdowns.
 Banks was the first quarterback selected in the 1996 NFL draft.

 In the October 2010 issue of Sports Illustrated, former NFL agent Josh Luchs claimed he paid Banks 'several hundred dollars a month' while Banks was at Michigan State, a violation of NCAA eligibility rules.